-Credit Hours: 3 Prerequisite: CHR 101 and CHR 102 or instructor approval
+Credit Hours: 3 Prerequisite: CHR 200 or instructor approval Availability: On demand

 CHR 327 Apocalyptic Literature

 This course is an interpretive study of canonical and extra-canonical apocalyptic texts.
 Particular attention is given to the New Testament book of Revelation and to several New Testament apocryphal books such as the apocalypses of Peter and Paul.